 Museums around Iceland

 There are a lot of interesting museums all around Iceland.
-To name a few out of the ordinary you will find a private musical museum in Bíldudalur, a private stone museum in Stöðvafjörður and a most unusual museum called the Icelandic phallological museum in Húsavík.
+To name a few out of the ordinary you will find a private musical museum in Bíldudalur, a private stone museum in Stöðvafjörður, and The Icelandic Phallological Museum in central Reykjavík (right next to Hlemmur Bus Central).

 First to mention is if you stay at the Reykjavík Downtown hostel you are within walking distance from the National Museum of Iceland.
 The role of the museum is to increase and relay knowledge of Icelandic cultural heritage, from the nation´s earliest settlement through to the modern day.
 Very interesting and has a nice café.